 “Joint party?”
 I asked.

-“Sure,” I said, trying to contain my Pomeranian enthusiasm.
+“A party at Startup House?”
+I said, trying to contain my Pomeranian enthusiasm.
 “Sounds like fun.”

 Even though it was a private affair, I posted the invitation on Instagram, because why not?
 It was an easy way to drum up some envy and gain more followers.

 — Oliver and I standing in front of a solid blue wall, me in a bright red dress and gold heels, him in a light blue button-down and freshly ironed pants, my arms thrown around his neck, his hand on my waist: December 4th — Oliver and I are turning 19 and 20, respectively!
 We’re sending out invitations tonight.
 If you’re on the guest list, arrive at 7 PM sharp, bring two bottles of something bubbly (if it makes a POP sound when you open it, you’re golden), and come ready to have one of THOSE evenings. 🌸🧚🦋 The dress code is ART.
 If you’re a guy, wear a costume themed “The History of Art.”
 If you’re a girl, dress as a literary character who had some sort of impact on you.
 If you fall anywhere along the nonbinary spectrum, show up as your favorite work of modern art.
 If you’re questioning your gender, wear whatever you want, as long as it isn’t clothes.
 Please go all out.
 Please feel free to even COME OUT if you’re comfortable.
 More details soon!!!

 On the night of the party — a day before my real birthday, and a day after Oliver’s — I positively sparkled as I made my way over to Oliver’s.
 On my head was a set of brown bunny ears, on my feet were a pair of dainty white wedges, and fixed to my ass was a gigantic white puff.